Wehrenberg Theatres: History

 During the 1950s, the industry encountered its first predicament.
 Television and a post-war migration to the suburbs closed several indoor theatres.
 The Wehrenberg circuit was able to ride the popularity of the drive-ins.
 Paul Krueger, who had taken over management of the circuit upon Fred Wehrenberg's death in 1949, died in 1963.
 Twenty-three-year-old Ron Krueger assumed the circuit's presidency and continued with his father's plans.

 The 1960s and 1970s saw another surge in the industry.
 Multiplexes, theaters with two to six screens, became the popular choice of movie-goers.
 Wehrenberg's Cinema Four Center in St. Charles was the first multiplex in the St. Louis area.

 In the late 1980s and into the 1990s, the circuit started building megaplexes of ten or more screens.
 Wehrenberg also expanded outside the St. Louis area.
 New theaters opened their doors to guests in Springfield, Osage Beach and Cape Girardeau, MO.

 The fourth generation in the family business, Ronald Krueger II, worked for the family business for over 20 years, starting as a theater usher and projectionist and then advancing through multiple positions in accounting and operations.
 He became president of the theatre operating company in 2001 and worked with the team to help expand the circuit and its innovations.
 He left the company in 2008 and became President and COO of New Orleans–based VSS-Southern Theatres.

 In 2004, Wehrenberg again grew in size and vision with two new theaters.
 The first, named the Galaxy 16, introduced Iowa to the circuit with its Cedar Rapids location.
 The second, named the Galaxy 14, is in Chesterfield, Missouri, and boasts St. Louis’ largest screen, the Mega Screen.

 Both "Galaxy" locations also are home to "Freds Drive-In," a food court designed like 1950s diners, that serves pizza, chicken fingers and toasted ravioli.
 They also feature "Now Playing" Family Entertainment Centers and separate party rooms.

-In 2015 Wehrenberg Theatres was awarded the Director's Community Leadership Award (DCLA) by the Federal Bureau of Investigation.
+In 2015, Wehrenberg Theatres was awarded the Director's Community Leadership Award (DCLA) by the Federal Bureau of Investigation.

-As of 2024, Wehrenberg Theatres is family-owned and operated.
+Wehrenberg Theatres was family-owned and operated.
 Ron Krueger's death on October 21, 2015, left Bill Menke as President and Midge Krueger as CEO.